Sehbau/Haupt/README.md

    Python: exsbAll.py, ie. > python -i exsbAll.py.
             If your python executable is called 'python3' (or something else), you need to change that in script exsbAll.py too.

-For more info see the documentation DokuSB.pdf (in this repository, or in the downloaded distribution)
+For more info see the documentation link under DokuSBlink.pdf